-There are almost 40,000 Welsh speakers in Cardiff, which means there’s a vibrant and active community waiting to welcome you.
+There are over 100,000 Welsh speakers in Cardiff, which means there’s a vibrant and active community waiting to welcome you.

 You may not get to meet all of Cardiff’s Welsh speakers, but what kind of social and cultural experience can you expect in the capital?

 You’ll hear it at the breakfast table, in lecturers and seminars and over a cup of tea before bed.
 What kind of exposure can you expect outside of the teaching and living environments?

 The first thing to say is that it is a very exciting time for Welsh language students at Cardiff University.
 This year marks the first year of existence for Cardiff’s Welsh Students’ Union (UMCC) and a number of School students have already been elected as officers.

 The UMCC is here to represent your interests as a Welsh-speaking Cardiff University student and to ensure you can enjoy every aspect of your student experience.
 You'll be welcome to contribute to the Union’s work and be a part of an exciting new chapter in our history.

 A great way to develop your social life is to join the legendary Welsh Society (the Gym Gym).
 You could join one of the society’s sports teams, attend its many social events held here in Cardiff or sometimes on tour, in Dublin or Edinburgh in support of the Welsh rugby team.

 Another option is to join Cymdeithas Iolo, a society which places emphasis on cultural activities, and is specifically for students of the School of Welsh, although everyone receives a warm welcome at events.
 A highlight in the annual calendar is the poetry night competition (Stomp) between Cymdeithas Iolo members and School staff.
 Perhaps you can help Cymdeithas Iolo achieve victory.
 You’ll face fierce competition from the staff however, who are always keen to emerge triumphant.